How to be a tax-aware investor

 Changes made to the tax law in 2017 may have curtailed your ability to deduct charitable donations from your taxes.
 However, by donating appreciated shares of stock directly to charity, you can avoid the capital gains taxes that would apply if you sold the stock first and then donated the proceeds.
 The deduction for long-term capital gain assets is equal to the stock’s fair market value.
 Otherwise, the deduction for a short-term gain is limited to the lower of either fair market value or basis.
 Your tax advisor can help you consider whether donating appreciated stock makes sense for you.

-If you’re retired, are at least age 70½ and don’t need all of your RMDs for living expenses, you could donate assets directly from your traditional IRA to a qualified charity in the form of a Qualified Charitable Distribution (QCD), thereby satisfying all or a portion of your RMD and potentially reducing your taxable income.
-You can make QCDs of up to $100,000 annually, says Navani.
+If you’re retired and are at least age 70½ and don’t need all of your RMDs for living expenses, you could donate assets directly from your traditional IRA to a qualified charity in the form of a qualified charitable distribution (QCD), thereby satisfying all or a portion of your RMD and potentially reducing your taxable income.
+You can make QCDs of up to $100,000 annually, Navani says, and that limit will be adjusted for inflation starting in 2024.
+Beginning in 2023, you also have the option to make a one-time transfer of up to $50,000 of your QCD into certain types of charitable trusts and charitable gift annuities.
 QCDs are subject to additional rules and limitations.
 Your tax advisor can help you understand the requirements for a QCD and consider whether making one could help you lower your taxable income.

 “Your advisor can help you think through the tax implications of where you hold different types of investments.”

 In a good year, you may want to lock in gains by strategically selling appreciated assets.
-“But try to avoid selling stocks you’ve held a year or less, since they’ll be taxed at your individual rate for ordinary income, while you’ll pay no more than a 20% tax on long-term investments2,” says Navani.
+“But try to avoid selling stocks you’ve held a year or less, since they’ll be taxed at your individual rate for ordinary income, while you’ll pay no more than a 20% tax on long-term investments,” Navani says.2

-While taxes should be factored into your investment decisions, buying or selling assets solely to avoid taxes could be counterproductive.
-For example, given the recent strong market conditions, you might look at capital gains tax as a necessary cost in order to capture substantial gains, he says.
-By contrast, investors who hold on to those assets for fear of taxes could lose out if markets change and those assets drop in value.
+Finally, buying or selling assets solely to avoid taxes could be counterproductive.
+When the market is strong, you might look at taxes as a necessary cost of capturing substantial capital gains, Navani says.
+By contrast, by holding on to assets for fear of taxes, you could lose out if those assets later drop in value.

-All the more reason to work with your advisor to think through every consideration about your life and financial goals—not just the tax implications—as you make your investment decisions throughout the year.
+All the more reason to work with your advisor to think through every consideration about your life and financial goals — not just the tax implications — as you make your investment decisions.